 Turning Tragedy Into Hope

-Inspired by Gillian’s resilience—and forever grateful to the BWH team that saved her life—the Reny family is launching the Gillian Reny Stepping Strong Fund.
+Inspired by Gillian’s resilience—and forever grateful to the BWH team that saved her life—the Reny family established the Gillian Reny Stepping Strong Fund in February 2014.

 The Stepping Strong Fund will fuel innovative research and clinical programs in trauma healing and limb reconstruction.

 With the establishment of the fund, the Renys hope to help future patients with traumatic, athletic, military, and disease-related limb injuries regain their strength and step strong once again.